Steve Brock thought he had slept on his arm wrong, causing it to go numb. He didn’t learn until a few days later that he was having a stroke.

 “That is a huge mistake,” Dr. Fugoso says.
 “It is crucial for people to get emergency medical care immediately.
 The clot-busting medication is more effective given as early as possible but can, in certain instances, be given up to four and a half hours of having a stroke.
 Prompt medical attention also can help to determine if the clot from the stroke can be removed.”
 A stroke can be caused by a clot that becomes lodged in an artery, blocking the blood flow, or by a narrowing or closing of an artery.
 Medication given early after symptoms begin can help prevent damage.

-Brock says he wishes he would have taken better care of himself before his stroke.
+Steve says he wishes he would have taken better care of himself before his stroke.
 On the advice of Dr. Fugoso, he has made some changes.

-After receiving physical therapy, Brock is back at work as a maintenance warehouse supervisor, though he had to cut back on his hours because he tires quickly.
+After receiving physical therapy, Steve is back at work as a maintenance warehouse supervisor, though he had to cut back on his hours because he tires quickly.
 He says poor short-term memory is another lingering effect of his stroke, and he doesn’t remember much from the three days he spent in the hospital.
 He still suffers from tunnel vision, which was constant at first, but now comes and goes.
-Despite his ongoing challenges, Brock knows it could have been worse.
+Despite his ongoing challenges, Steve knows it could have been worse.

 Dr. Fugoso advises people to be familiar with the American Stroke Association’s guide for identifying stroke symptoms, using the acronym of FAST: